benmiller314/cdm2022spring/plans/lesson-11.md

  <li>Every tool also has a keyboard shortcut, and it will save you time to memorize those for your go-to instruments.</li>
  <li>Something not behaving as it should?
 First check that you're in the right layer.
 If you are, check that the layer is big enough; you might need to use Layer > Layer to Image Size.
 (Or give yourself more room overall with Image > Canvas Size.)
 If even <em>that's</em> not working, check the tool settings area (usually below the tools, but they're movable).</li>
  <li>Remember that there are often extra tips for the tool you're using under the editing window, in a tiny font; try holding shift, alt, control, command, etc while you click or drag to see what it says/does.
 Most of the time, these are temporary adjustments to the tool settings that you can also change more long-term in the tool settings area.</li>
+ <li>You can rename your layers!
+In fact, I highly recommend it: filenames from sites like unsplash or flickr aren't known for emphasizing their content.</li>
+ <li>Did you know you can group layers so they move (and scale, and hide) together?
+Click the folder icon in the layers toolbox to create a new group, then drag or drop layers into it.</li>
  </ul>
 </details>